brightjy/python/README.md

-#Python
+- Python
-#on nomad corder challenge
+  : on nomad corder challenge